abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Examples of partial orders
 ===

 We all know many examples of total orders (any form of chart or ranking is a total order), but there are probably not so many obvious examples of partial orders that we can think of off the top of our head.
-So let's cook some.
+So let's see some.
 In addition to providing a little context, this will help us understand joins and see why are they significant.

 Color order
 ---